-Parking is at a premium and not all FBOs and hangars are the same.
-During peak periods, some handlers can be seen virtually stacking aircraft on top of each other, so be sure to ask your ground handler their safety procedures including minimum distance separation for parking.
+Parking is at a premium, and not all FBOs and hangars are the same.
+During peak periods, some handlers can be seen virtually stacking aircraft on top of each other, so be sure to ask your ground handler about their safety procedures, including minimum distance separation for parking.
 Similarly, Due to space restrictions, overnight hangar parking will be in short supply and high demand during this period—especially for transient, non-based operators.
 For this reason, in 2018, Universal Aviation Mexico – Toluca opened its fifth hangar at Toluca—bringing its total hangar space to almost 170,000 square feet.
 Request a free quote for handling here.

-Airport security at MMTO is good, with support from military, federal police and airport guard services, rendering additional private security for your aircraft unnecessary.
-Within Mexico City, use common sense, be aware of your surroundings, and avoid well-known higher risk areas, particularly at night, and only use pre-vetted transportation.
+Airport security at MMTO is good, with support from military, federal police, and airport guard services, rendering additional private security for your aircraft unnecessary.
+Within Mexico City, use common sense, be aware of your surroundings, avoid well-known higher-risk areas, particularly at night, and only use pre-vetted transportation.

 Using un-vetted taxis and ground transport is discouraged.
 The safest and most efficient option for navigating Mexico City’s congested traffic is via pre-paid (car with driver) ground transport.
 Because this is the best option, availability is usually limited during high-traffic events, so it’s best to book early.
 You can get a free quote for ground transportation through Drivania Chauffeurs.

-Demand for preferred hotel accommodations and pricing, will be higher than normal during the Grand Prix and may sell out.
-While crew should not have a problem securing 4–star accommodations in the MMTO area this location is not recommended for passengers due to long travel times to event sites.
+Demand for preferred hotel accommodations and pricing will be higher than normal during the Grand Prix and may sell out.
+While the crew should not have a problem securing 4–star accommodations in the MMTO area, this location is not recommended for passengers due to long travel times to event sites.

-If you’re planning to operate to Mexico City for the 2021 Formula One (F1) Grand Prix, preparation should begin now.
+If you’re planning to operate to Mexico City for the 2022 Formula One (F1) Grand Prix, preparation should begin now.
 Parking and third-party services will be at a premium before and after the event.
-In a city the size of Mexico City, a few hundred thousand people, can be easily absorbed.
+In a city the size of Mexico City, a few hundred thousand people can be easily absorbed.
 The region’s business aviation infrastructure is another story.
 Whether you’re planning on attending the race or just might be in the region the week it’s held – your planning should begin now.
 Here’s what you need to know.